Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following options, when used together will support the autonomy/control of divisions while enabling corporate IT to maintain governance and cost oversight?
 Choose 2 answers

 - [ ] Use AWS Consolidated Billing and disable AWS root account access for the child accounts.
-- [ ] Enable lAM cross-account access for all corporate IT administrators in each child account.
+- [ ] Enable IAM cross-account access for all corporate IT administrators in each child account.
 - [ ] Create separate VPCs for each division within the corporate IT AWS account.
 - [x] Use AWS Consolidated Billing to link the divisions' accounts to a parent corporate account.
 - [ ] Write all child AWS CloudTrail and Amazon CloudWatch logs to each child account's Amazon 53 'Log' bucket.

-### After creating a new lAM user which of the following must be done before they can successfully make API calls?
+### After creating a new IAM user which of the following must be done before they can successfully make API calls?

 - [ ] Add a password to the user.
 - [ ] Enable Multi-Factor Authentication for the user.